jbiason/blog/content/code/command-pattern-rust.md

 ## The Trait Solution

-The trait solution is very close to what the pattern is: You create a trait and "impl" it for all the commands.
-For example:
+The trait solution is very close to what the pattern is: You create a trait (interface) and "impl" it for all the commands, which are just structs.
+For
+example:

 ```rust
 trait Command {